Over time, sellers learn that not all customers are created equal, and some customers are more difficult to sell to than others.

 - Create more engaging outreaches to increase conversions

 In our second common industrial seller pitfall, we recommended using HubSpot to help keep your teams aligned.
-Let's list out how the technology will help make your life easier:
+Let's list out how technology will help make your life easier:

 - It keeps you (and your team) organized.
 Staying on top of your prospects is key to success, and HubSpot CRM gives you the tools to easily tracks events, manage prospect history and see your interactions.
 Bonus: You can segment views between team members, type of account or lifecycle stage.